Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 If you start the Golden Visa process today, your timeline is now: residence card in year 1, permanent residency in year 5 (no stay required), citizenship eligibility in year 10.
 Permanent residency is the meaningful milestone — it's the point at which you have a renewable, family-independent EU residence permit that you don't need to keep paying fund management fees on (you can exit the fund) and that doesn't require you to live in Portugal.

 This is genuinely worse than the old five-year passport route.
 It is not "the program is dead."
 Most of the European Union requires longer than ten years of actual residence for naturalisation.
-Portugal's program remains the best Golden Visa in Europe by a meaningful margin — the marketing has just lost its biggest headline.
+Portugal's program remains one of the more flexible routes for low-stay investors; the right choice depends on your goals — the marketing has just lost its biggest headline.

 Speak With a Golden Visa Lawyer